 Make Tiberias your starting point to experience the wonders around the Sea of Galilee

 Tiberias has everything, from religious pilgrimage sites to family-owned restaurants you definitely need to try.
+There are amazing hotels in Tiberias as well.
 From here, you can slowly make your way through other notable cities and towns in the area to complete the Sea of Galilee experience.

 Get Trip101 in your inbox